Terminal-2 icon

 Analyze payment data to anticipate needs and identify trends.

-Analyzing the data you receive in payment responses can help identify shopper needs and trends.
+Analyzing payment data can help identify shopper needs and trends.
 For example:

 • If you investigate how many repeat shoppers you have and what they spend their money on, you can decide what items to keep in stock for your regular shoppers.